Sophie Watts: Accolades

 Watts has been listed as one of Hollywood's top dealmakers in Variety magazine's "Dealmakers Impact Report" for her work at STX, and as one of Fortune's 40 under 40, the magazine's annual ranking of the most influential people in business as chosen by "power, influence and success."
 She was featured on the Women's Impact Report in 2015, 2016 and 2017 (Variety magazine's annual list of women who make a significant impact on the entertainment industry), the National Diversity Council's 2016 list of the "Top 50 Most Powerful Women in Entertainment," and The Hollywood Reporters Women in Entertainment Power 100, the outlet's annual roster of the most influential women in entertainment.
 Elle magazine's November 2016 edition named Watts one of Hollywood's "next-to-know...heavy hitters."
 Watts has also been listed on the Variety500, an "index of the 500 most influential business leaders shaping the global $2 trillion entertainment industry."

 Boards

-Watts is currently on the Board of Directors for Ryff, a virtual product placement company, the web3 creative studio Metacurio, and BritWeek.
+Watts is currently on the Board of Directors for Ryff, an AI-driven virtual product placement company.
 She was formerly on the Board of Directors of BAFTA LA and the American non-profit organization The Trevor Project, which is focused on suicide prevention efforts for the LGBTQ community.